yucheng91/CIassignment2/README.md

 - The stats shown are the base stats of each Pokémon, base stats are often the prime representation of the potential a Pokémon species has in battle.
 - Damage overview to provide the user with all-in-one knowledge of how to engage the battle in the best possible way.
 - Damage overview is shown based on Pokémon type and the result has been highlighted with border colour under each type for easy reference.
-- If result is none, empty space will appear.
+- If the result is none, empty space will appear.
 - Audio player with the music from first Pokémon game at the bottom for user to enhance the overall experience.

 ## Testing